versionone/vs-exchange-test/README.md

-# vs-exchange
+# vs-exchange-test
-A place to exchange VersionOne VS automation and other system customizations.
+A place to test vs exchange feature changes.

 ## What should an item that I want to add to the exchange contain?
 An exchange item should include three things: